When To Send Wedding Invitations Out and How To Get Them Ready

 8. Final Steps

 Like with all things wedding-related, how you approach your invitations can be as over-the-top or as simple as you’d like.
-Giving yourself plenty of time to get your invitations ordered and in the mail to your guests is a great way to help minimize wedding planning stress, so you can focus on what’s really important — getting excited to celebrate you and your spouse-to-be on your big day!
+Giving yourself plenty of time to get your invitations ordered and mailed is a great way to minimize wedding planning stress, so you can focus on what's really important — celebrating your big day!

 Wedding Invitation Timeline: Your Month-by-Month Guide